Rubusch/c/README.md

 ## CONTENT

-Code snippets and small example programs.
+My collection of code snippets and demo programs in C.

+The code contained within this repository was compiled on a Linux PC using Gnu’s gcc compiler.
+It should, however, build on just about any platform that uses gcc.
+Naturally, this doesn’t apply if you’re programming for Windows.

 ## BUILD

 The sources should build under Linux as follows:

 ```bash
 $ make